 Average contract rates vary significantly across the country.
 Unsurprisingly the highest average rates can be found in the City, followed by Greater London and the South East, reflecting general income trends across the UK.

-The state of the general economy has had a significant effect on the IT contracting industry since the end of 2008.
-Contract work is harder to find, and most core market rates have fallen over the past year.
-The number of advertised contract roles fell by over 60% in the year to April 2009.
+Unsurprisingly, the state of the economy has a significant bearing on the IT contracting industry as a whole.
+During the 2007/8 recession, the number of contract assignments on offer plummeted (this was particularly noticeable in the public sector).
+The number of advertised roles plummeted by 60% in the 12 months to April 2009.